Qualified doctors Certified medications Online consultation with aftercare

 Try thinking about it like this: menopause is to blame, not you.
 Understanding this may help a little.
 There are also things you can do to stimulate your brain.

 • Your brain is mostly made of fat and requires a steady supply of fatty acids to run properly and smoothly.
-Ever had your omega 3 balance checked?
+Ever had your omega-3 levels checked?
 Do a blood test.
 You can restore balance by eating healthily.
 Good sources of fat for your brain are fatty fish, nuts and seeds.
 Vegetables and complex carbohydrates are the preferred energy source for the brain.
 An omega-3 supplement can also supply an adequate amount of good fats.
 Many women report their memory improves once the level of essential fatty acids in the brain is more balanced.

 • Regular physical activity is good for your brain.
 Choose an activity that suits you: exercising, walking, cycling, doing stretches, taking the stairs instead of the elevator.
 It can be anything that you enjoy doing.